Published on Monday, 14 April 2014

 Has your jurisdiction adopted any legislation or regulations governing the exploitation of shale gas (fracking)?
 Are any special licences or environmental permits required for such activities?

-In order to carry out activities related to unconventional reservoirs, an environmental licence must be obtained from the MADS given that it is the governmental entity that grants such licences in order to drill exploratory wells and develop oil& gas fields in Colombia.
+In order to carry out activities related to unconventional reservoirs, an environmental licence must be obtained from the MADS given that it is the governmental entity that grants such licences in order to drill exploratory wells and develop oil and gas fields in Colombia.

 The development of unconventional resources will require environmental licences.
-The government has not issued any new regulations but is expected to issue specific terms of reference for the preparation of the Environmental Impact Assessments for unconventional resource developments that will constitute the basis for the environmental licence.
+The government already issued a draft of the specific terms of reference for the preparation of the Environmental Impact Assessments for unconventional resource developments that will constitute the basis for the environmental licence.

-These terms of reference will likely be the result of consultations between industry and the government.
+These terms of reference are currently subject of consultations between industry and the government.

 Has your jurisdiction adopted any legislation or regulations governing ultra-deep-water exploration or drilling activities?
 Are any special licences or environmental permits required for such activities?

-At the time of writing this article, Colombia had not adopted any recent legislation or regulations governing ultra-deep-water exploration or drilling activities.
+Colombia has not adopted any recent legislation or regulations governing ultra-deep-water exploration or drilling activities.

 Decree 2820 of 2010 requires an environmental licence for offshore seismic exploration in depths of less than 200 meters, but not for seismic acquisition in depths of more than 200mts.
 Also, the government has published for consultation draft terms of reference for Environmental Impact Assessments for seismic acquisition in waters under 200mts of depth and for offshore exploratory drilling, neither of which have been formally adopted.